 How to bring pepper spray on a plane (without getting arrested)

-Bringing pepper spray on a plane is simple (and legal) as long as you know what you’re doing.
+Whether you’re a first time flyer or not, most people are surprised to learn that bringing pepper spray on a plane is simple (and legal) as long as you know what you’re doing.
 The following is a step-by-step guide that will explain how to make sure your pepper spray doesn’t get you flagged at the gate.
 Or worse.

 Step one: choose the right pepper spray